CopperEgg/apidocs/revealuptime/probes.md

 CURL Response:

-Response is a JSON array of probe hashes.
+Response is a JSON array of Probe hashes.

 {% highlight javascript %}
 [